-Four area people were arrested and charged Wednesday as part of an ongoing investigation into a tax return scheme, the Tampa Police Department reported.
+Four area people were arrested and charged Wednesday as part of an into a tax return scheme, the Tampa Police Department reported.

 The suspects had been engaged in credit card fraud and identity theft related